VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Multi-platform RabbitMQ Deployment
 ==================================

-With ZeroMQ based VOLTTRON, multi-platform communication was accomplished in three different ways:
+With ZeroMQ based VOLTTRON, multi-platform communication was accomplished in three different ways described below.
+Similar behavior can be accomplished with RabbitMQ-VOLTTRON as well.

 #.
 Direct connection to remote instance - Write an agent that would connect to a remote instance directly.